“The degree of civilization in a society can be judged by entering its prisons” -Fyodor Dostoevsky

 1) Remand - Stuck in No-mans-land - For many developing nations, a large percentage of inmates are being held in "Remand" status for long periods of time after arrest.
 Often due to overloaded court cases and a lack of innovation, a vacuum of injustice leaves a common citizen without any representation, formal charges, or sentencing for long periods of time.
 It is not uncommon for a man to endure this loss of freedom for 3 to 7 years without a voice.
 Since COVID-19, great strides have been made in Kenya due to installing ZOOM plea bargaining systems were put into place.

-2) Grabbed from the Street – In many developing nations, up to 40% of men that are thrown into a prison are known innocent by the police.
+2) Grabbed from the Street - In many developing nations, up to 40% of men that are thrown into prison are known innocent by the police.
 The guilty party, given an opportunity to pay a bribe to the arresting officers, accept payment, and then move into a city or village and seize any man that they see, and incarcerate them in the place of the guilty man.

-3) Hothouse “Wards” – Overcrowded and underfed inmates are often subject to unbearable health and emotional stressors impacting both guards and prisoners, turning the loss of freedom into one of hatred, violence, and disease.
-PTSD is common partner to those who suffer with deep emotional wounds, and the loss of hope, exacerbated by lack of practical vocational training.
+3) Hothouse “Wards” - Overcrowded and underfed inmates are often subject to unbearable health and emotional stressors impacting both guards and prisoners, turning the loss of freedom into one of hatred, violence, and disease.
+PTSD is a common partner to those who suffer from deep emotional wounds, and the loss of hope, exacerbated by lack of practical vocational training.

 4) Terrorist Cells - Radical Islam is insidious in many Sub-Saharan nations.
 Sometimes a trained terrorist will get himself arrested as a "prison plant" for the sole purpose of seeding hopeless and enraged hearts and minds with vindictive hatred for the government that so mistreats them, and a small group form inside with the intent to plan and later do acts of terror to their own citizens.

-Phase Two of our 5-Phased plan triples our efforts by training the Phase 1 graduates into the Priest course while launching the Warrior in 20 more prisons, adding another 18,000 men to our student body. have graduated from the Warrior course–850 of them giving their hearts to Jesus.
+Phase Two of our 5-Phased plan triples our efforts by training the Phase 1 graduates into the Priest course while launching the Warrior in 20 more prisons, adding another 18,000 men to our student body. have graduated from the Warrior course--850 of them giving their hearts to Jesus.
 All have been trained in 21s Century farming and year to return home to begin life over again with their family, and almost have been freed from the bane of the father-wound and repeating the fatherless cycle with his children.

 Overcrowded, and a single wooden bucket for refuse